mabembedded/silver-waddle/README.md

 where "advertised BLE name" is the BLE name advertised by your device, and "Service Number" is the index of the BLE service that you wish to interact with.

-You can add modify the script to add get detailed information about all of the services and characteristics that exist on the device.
+You can modify the script to get detailed information about all of the services and characteristics that exist on the device.

 sudo may or may not be necessary depending on the permissions granted to your user account.